 edit-yaml

-In this section, you will find reference of a Declarative Hook of the type edit-yaml.
+In this section, you will find a reference to a Declarative Hook of the

-A Declarative Hook of the type edit-yaml defines changes made to existing YAML files.
-Below is an example of defining a declarative hook of the edit-yaml type:
+A Declarative Hook of the edit-yaml type is used to define changes made to existing YAML files.
+Below, you can see an example of a Declarative Hook definition of the edit-yaml type:

 name: "hook-edit-yaml"